CS341W-Admin/traffic/README.md

   })
 }
 ```
 __The problem is that your main function is not handling the asynchronous events with blocking behavior.__ You could use callbacks, promise chaining, or even better, async/await syntax.
-Whichever approach you choose, you must ensure that each asynchronous event finishes running before kicking off the next one.
-For if this recursive loop runs unregulated, the call stack will continue to fill up, causing your program to crash.
+Regardless of your approach, you must ensure that each asynchronous event finishes running before the next one kicks off.
+If this recursive loop runs unregulated, the call stack will continue to overflow, causing your program to crash.

 ### Your Job
 1. Instantiate a local repository and open it in VSCode.
 2. Analyze the overall program to understand how things are supposed to be working.
 3. Revise and test the code, ensuring that you're meeting the requirements provided below.
-4. Push your development branch back up to GitHub and submit a pull request.
+4. Push your development branch back to GitHub and submit a pull request.

 ## Requirements
 1. The `index.html` file must properly reference the needed JavaScript and CSS files.